Affiliate Disclosure: All links pay commissionReading Time: 3 minutes

 to highlight the previous point, I was going to use a pretentious metaphor about how difficult it would be to say why Modilgliani (artist) was better than Miro (another artist) but I thought better of it 😉

-Apparently Apple have started making phones too.
+Apparently Apple has started making phones too.